Foreign Exchange and Interest Rates A - Z

 Are you looking for:

-*Note: A currency account is a deposit account in a currency other than NOK.
-A currency account is offered to corporate customers who have current income and expenses in a foreign currency and where the transactions are made in the form of a payment transfer abroad.
+*A currency account is a deposit account in a currency other than NOK.
+The account type is offered to corporate customers who have current income and expenses in a foreign currency and where the transactions are made in the form of a payment transfer abroad.
 Documentation may be required.

 Get in contact with DNB Bank on +47 915 04800 or by email: kundesenter.bedrift@dnb.no